-Students enrolled in the program will receive a letter grade as warranted by their examination or other performance criterion as prescribed by the supervising professor(s) of each corresponding class.
-For the avoidance of doubt, no student enrolled in the program will be graded according to a non-letter scale under any circumstances (e.g., High Honors, Honors, High Pass, Pass, Fail, etc.).
+Students enrolled in the program will receive a letter grade as warranted by their examination or another performance criterion determined by each corresponding class's supervising professor(s).
+To avoid doubt, no student enrolled in the program will be graded on a non-letter scale under any circumstances (e.g., High Honors, Honors, High Pass, Pass, Fail, etc.).

-Students are advised to contact any jurisdiction in which they wish to take a bar examination as requirements vary widely (e.g. New York LL.M. requirements).
+Students are advised to contact any jurisdiction where they wish to take a bar examination as requirements vary widely (e.g., New York LL.M. requirements).
 For information on California bar certification, see the Foreign Education page on The State Bar of California website.

 Students enrolled in the LL.M. program must maintain a cumulative grade point average of 2.330 to earn the LL.M. degree.
-Any student who fails to maintain a 2.330 GPA in a semester will be placed on academic probation and will be academically disqualified after two consecutive semesters reflecting a GPA lower than 2.330.
+Any student who fails to maintain a 2.330 GPA in a semester will be placed on academic probation and academically disqualified after two consecutive semesters reflecting a GPA lower than 2.330.

 e.
-Transfer Students
+Transfer students